Norman Jacobsen (cricketer): Biography

 Jacobsen was born in 1889 in Wellington.
 He was educated at Auckland Grammar School.
 He then studied at the University of Auckland where he graduated with a B.Sc. in 1911 and an M.Sc. in 1912.
 He did scientific research after he was offered a postgraduate research scholarship.
 He then studied law at the University of Auckland and later worked in a legal firm.
-Later he became a teacher and was second assistant at Hamilton High School and vice-principal at Napier Boys' High School.
+Later he became a teacher and was a second assistant at Hamilton High School and vice-principal at Napier Boys' High School.

-He played five matches of first-class cricket for Hawke's Bay between 1919 and 1921.
+Jacobsen played five matches of first-class cricket for Hawke's Bay between 1919 and 1921.
+An opening batsman, he made 62, the highest score of his career, and Hawke's Bay's highest score of the match, against Wellington in January 1921.
 Subsequently, he was a member of the executive committees of the Hawke's Bay Cricket Association.
 He also represented Australia and New Zealand at hockey.

 From 1931 to 1933 Jacobsen travelled the world, studying educational methods.
 He spent some time in the United States, mostly at Columbia University, and in India he spent some months teaching with the writer Rabindranath Tagore.
 In 1935 he travelled through New Zealand accompanying the touring Indian hockey team.